-Knowing Australian Etiquette helps you to develop relationships among Aussie people, while in Australia.
+Knowing Australian Etiquette helps you develop relationships among Aussie people while in Australia.

-Every country has its own kind of culture, language and customs.
-Those cultures differentiate native people and foreign ones.
+Every country has its own culture, language and customs.
+Those cultures differentiate native people from foreign ones.
 Immigrants are differently treated, differently looked at and experience different outlooks.
-Foreign nationals feel like outsiders in a new environment until they get to know how to behave properly.
+Foreign nationals feel like outsiders in a new environment until they know how to behave appropriately.
 You might get bullied, teased or laughed at for your every reaction.
-To save yourself from such embarrassment it is necessary you do enough research on the culture of a new country.
-If you have made up a mind to move into Australia you should make idea of Australian etiquette, following are social and business etiquette, if you follow these would help you to build relationship.
+To save yourself from such embarrassment, it is necessary to do enough research on the culture of a new country.
+If you have made up your mind to move to Australia, you should make idea of Australian etiquette, following social and business etiquette, if you follow these, it would help you to build relationships.

 Read Also: Things about Australian Work Culture That Will Amaze You

-While doing any business in Australia you must keep in mind Australian have business version of their Australian Etiquette.
-There are many things Australian do better in business:
+While doing any business in Australia, you must remember Australians have a business version of their Australian Etiquette.
+There are many things Australians do better in business:

 -Australians take punctuality very seriously.
-Never get late to your office and don’t forget to apologize in case of reaching late for work.
+Never get late to your office, and don’t forget to apologise if you arrive late for work.
 Being ten minutes early is considered to be on time.
 Being late for work is unacceptable in Australia.

 -Don’t spit or blow your nose in the public area.
-Make sure you use tissues.
+Could you make sure you use tissues?

 – Say ‘excuse me’ if you happen to burp or blech in the public